Arlo Guthrie: Early life and education

 Guthrie was born in the Coney Island neighborhood of Brooklyn, the son of the folk singer and composer Woody Guthrie and dancer Marjorie Mazia Guthrie.
-He is the fifth, and oldest surviving, of Woody Guthrie's eight children; two older half-sisters died of Huntington's disease (of which Woody also died in 1967), an older half-brother died in a train accident, another half-sister died in a car accident, and a fourth sister died in childhood.
+He is the fifth, and oldest surviving, of Woody Guthrie's eight children; two older half-sisters died of Huntington's disease (of which Woody also died in 1967, when Arlo was 20), an older half-brother died in a train accident, another half-sister died in a car crash, and a fourth sister died in childhood.
 His sister is the record producer Nora Guthrie.
 His mother was a professional dancer with the Martha Graham Company and founder of what is now the Huntington's Disease Society of America.
 Arlo's father was from a Baptist family of English and Scottish descent; and his mother was Jewish, the daughter of immigrants from Ukraine.
 His maternal grandmother was Yiddish poet Aliza Greenblatt, and country/western singer Jack Guthrie, who died when Arlo was an infant, was Arlo's cousin once removed.

 Guthrie received religious training for his bar mitzvah from Rabbi Meir Kahane, who formed the Jewish Defense League.
 "Rabbi Kahane was a really nice, patient teacher," Guthrie later recalled, "but shortly after he started giving me my lessons, he started going haywire.
 Maybe I was responsible."
 Guthrie converted to Catholicism in 1977, before embracing interfaith beliefs later in his life.
 "I firmly believe that different religious traditions can reside in one person, or one nation or even one world," Guthrie said in 2015.
 In 2020, following his retirement, Guthrie expressed a philosophical affinity for gospel music, noting: "Gospel music to me is the biggest genre of protest music.
 If this world ain't doing it for you, and your hopes are in the next one – you can't get more protest than that."

 Guthrie attended Woodward School in Clinton Hill, Brooklyn, from first through eighth grades.
 In 1965, he graduated from Stockbridge School in Stockbridge, Massachusetts.
 He spent the summer of 1965 in London, eventually meeting Karl Dallas, who connected Guthrie with London's folk rock scene and became a lifelong friend of his.
 He briefly attended Rocky Mountain College, in Billings, Montana.
 He received an honorary doctorate from Siena College in 1981 and from Westfield State College in 2008.

 As a singer, songwriter, and lifelong political activist, Guthrie carries on the legacy of his father.
 He was awarded the Peace Abbey Courage of Conscience award on September 26, 1992.